ajilach/clamav-rest/README.md

 [{ "Status": "FOUND", "Description": "Eicar-Test-Signature","FileName":"eicar.com.txt"}]
 ```

-Test that service returns 200 for clean file:
+Observe that the service returns `200` for a clean file:

 **HTTP:**